ffretv/ffretv/README.md

 *Once I get the basic setup here like I want it, I will start bringing in and testing my other projects.
 I will create them respectivaly as branches here.*
 Git Commentary:
 *I can already tell now that I'm serious about learning the full git system, this is going to save me a huge amount of data and time in the future.
-It's a pretty sweet IDE like system, with intergrated deduplication, branching and lots more, and yeah I know whom made it orginally.
+It's a pretty sweet IDE like system, with intergrated deduplication-like storage, recovory/reverts from commits/branching and lots more, and yeah I know whom made it orginally.
 Still its a great setup and I'm glad to FINALLY BE using it better.*